a22057916w/archlinux-kde-install-guide/README.md

 ```

 ### Install some key applications
-One will need to install some essential utilities.
+Still, we will need to install some essential utilities.
 Here are the ones I have chosen:
 * Web Browser: I will be using **firefox** here.
 * Network Manager: Kde has a package named **plasma-nm** which is included in package `plasma`, that one can use to connect to a network (Wifi/Ethernet).
 * Audio: `plasma` also include a package named **plasma-pa**, which is [PulseAudio](https://linuxhint.com/guide_linux_audio/) integrating for Plasma desktop.